S09Z/rust-starter-lab/README.md

 - Performance monitoring with Prometheus and Grafana
 - API documentation with OpenAPI
 - Logging with structured output
-- Database support with Diesel
+- Database support with Diesel and PostgreSQL
 - Asynchronous processing with Tokio

 ## Getting Started